flyx/FreeTypeAda/README.md

 # FreeTypeAda – Ada Binding for FreeType

-*FreeTypeAda* is a thick Ada 2005 binding to the [FreeType library][1].
-It is developed alongside [OpenGLAda][2] to enable font rendering with OpenGL.
-The binding is not complete, features are being added as needed or upon request.
+*FreeTypeAda* is a thick Ada 2012 binding to the [FreeType library][1].
+The binding is incomplete and has been developed to support [OpenGLAda][2].

+If you need features that are not yet available, you are welcome to open an issue or submit a pull request.

 ## License